 Gapingvoid helps businesses of all sizes design, build, and update their cultures.
 We design cultures that aren’t simply tools for employee engagement but implement culture as a management system.
 The missing tool that will make innovation flourish.

 This webinar will cover strategic thinking and tactics that can be used to drive IdeaScale integration and give you what you need to transform your innovation programs.

-Some of our most progressive thinking with regard to Culture as a Management System, has been published in MIT Sloan Review, and well as Psychology Today.
+Some of our most progressive thinking with regard to Culture as a Management System has been published in MIT Sloan Review, as well as Psychology Today.